tuftsdatalab/Research_Technology_Bioinformatics/workshops/AmpliconSeq/AmpliconSeq2.md

 ## Storage Space

-- Check how much available storage you have in your home directory by typing `showquota`.
+- Check how much available storage you have in your home directory by typing `showquota`:

-Result:
 ```
 Home Directory Quota
 Disk quotas for user tutln01 (uid 31394):